-This is an attractive, metal and ceramic teapot, made around 1910 by German companies WMF and Wächtersbach.
-The ceramic is by Wächtersbach, the metal work is by WMF and appears to be polished nickel-plated brass.
+This is an attractive, metal and ceramic teapot or hot water jug, made around 1910 by German companies WMF and Wächtersbach.
+The ceramic is by Wächtersbach, the WMF metal work is nickel-plated brass.

 Looking at similar, modern-looking patterns from the same makers, this teapot may have been part of a range of table ware.
 However, this pattern, referenced by the printed "Dec.
 1742" on the base, is relatively rare and we are not sure which other pieces were decorated with it.

 For this piece, the metalwork comprises the mounting around the rim, the top and lid, the handle and the spout.
 The handles are covered by wicker grips.
 The carry handle pivots at two points.
 The main handle at the side was designed not to be fixed to the ceramic, but curved so it appeared to be.
 The front of the lid is fixed, the back half opens.
 There is a small, hinged lid over the spout.

 We think the original design of the teapot is from the time of Max Roesler (1840 - 1922), who was the technical and commercial director at Wächtersbach until around 1890.
 The pattern must be later though, and is possibly by ceramist Christian Neureuther (1869-1921), who founded the Wächtersbach art department.
 Similar pots are still being listed in their 1929 catalogue.

 This and similar designs by WMF Wächtersbach are good examples of how Jugendstil modernised the look of Art Nouveau.
 Jugendstil developed in Germany after an 1887 publication of the Munich magazine "Jugend", promoting their local version of Art Nouveau.
 They are still fresh and modern-looking today.

 It was made by WMF and Wächtersbach in Germany, around 1910.
 The printed and impressed maker's marks on the base read: